johnnovak/gridmonger/sphinx-docs/source/preferences.rst

     You can reset 100% scaling with the :kbd:`Ctrl+F11` shortcut (or :kbd:`Cmd+F11` on macOS, depending on your settings.)
-This is handy if you've accidentally set such a large scaling factor that you're no longer able to navigate the preferences dialog to reset it.
+This is handy if you've accidentally set such a large scaling factor that you can no longer navigate the preferences dialog to reset it.

 .. _shortcut modifiers: